HPEEzmeral/spark-on-k8s/charts/livy/README.md

 The content of `livy.conf`, `livy-client.conf` and `spark-defaults.conf` subsections of `extraConfigs` section would be appended to the corresponding configuration files.

 ### Using custom keystore
-To use a custom keystore, you'll need to manually create a secret with that keystore file in the tenant namespace.
+To use a custom keystore to enable HTTPS for the Livy UI, you'll need to manually create a secret with that keystore file in the tenant namespace.
 The secret should have a keystore file stored under a particular key, e.g. "ssl_keystore".
 Livy SSL configuration options can be securely passed to Livy using the `extraConfigs` section, as shown in the example below.
 Assuming that the secret name is "livy-ssl-secret", the keystore key name in secret is